Vinta

 The vinta is a traditional outrigger boat from the Philippine island of Mindanao.
 The boats are made by Sama-Bajau, Tausug and Yakan peoples living in the Sulu Archipelago, Zamboanga peninsula, and southern Mindanao.
+It is also made by the Sama-Bajau that lived in east coast of Sabah, Malaysia.
 Vinta are characterized by their colorful rectangular lug sails (bukay) and bifurcated prows and sterns, which resemble the gaping mouth of a crocodile.
 Vinta are used as fishing vessels, cargo ships, and houseboats.
-Smaller undecorated versions of the vinta used for fishing are known as tondaan.
+Smaller undecorated versions of the vinta used for fishing and transportation are known as tondaan and bogo-lamak.

 The name "vinta" is predominantly used in Zamboanga, Basilan, and other parts of mainland Mindanao.
-It is also known as pilang or pelang among the Sama-Bajau of the Tawi-Tawi islands; dapang or depang among the Tausug in Sulu; and balanda or binta in Yakan in Basilan.
+It is also known as pilang or pelang among the Sama-Bajau of the Tawi-Tawi islands; dapang or depang among the Tausug in Sulu; balanda or binta among the Yakan in Basilan; and bogo-lamak among the Sama-Bajau in the east coast of Sabah.
 It can also be generically referred to as lepa-lepa, sakayan, or bangka, which are native names for small outrigger vessels.